kanakk020/AMAZON/README.md

 # Technologies Used

-HTML: For structuring the content of the web pages.
+● HTML : For structuring the content of the web pages.

-CSS: For styling the web pages, including layout, colors, fonts, and responsive design.
+● CSS : For styling the web pages, including layout, colors, fonts, and responsive design.